What is Products Liability?

 Example: an electric lawnmower that did not have a “deadman’s switch” to stop the mower when the operator left the seat

 Failure to Warn

 A failure to warn claim arises when the product was distributed without sufficient warnings to notify the user of the dangers inherent in the product.
-A plaintiff must show that the warning given was inadequate or that there was no warning altogether and that the deficient warning or lack of warning made the product unreasonably dangerous; and, that the user of the product would have avoided the risk had he or she been warned of it by seller.
+A plaintiff must show that the warning given was inadequate or that there was no warning altogether and that the deficient warning or lack of warning made the product unreasonably dangerous and that the user of the product would have avoided the risk had he or she been warned of it by the production company.

 Example: failure to warn of a drug’s side effects